-P. neopolydactyla 2 s.l. is a very complicated .
-It composed of three lineages P. neopolydactyla 2a, 2b and 2c, which are considered as distinct species in methods, unresolved in others.
-Specimens such as P1662 were also considered distinct in some .
+P. neopolydactyla 2 s.l. is a very complicated group.
+It is mainly composed of three lineages: P. neopolydactyla 2a, 2b and 2c, which are considered as distinct species in several methods, unresolved in others, rarely grouped together.
+Specimens such as P1662 were also considered as distinct singleton species in some methods.

-It seems that P. neopolydactyla 2b (N1929, P1291, P1667, P3032), known mainly from Yunnan and Japan and associating with X would be a distinct lineage according to most methods, but it is also split in several species by other methods.
+It seems that P. neopolydactyla 2b (N1929, P1291, P1667, P3032), known mainly from Yunnan (China) and Japan and associating with Nostoc phylogroup X would be a distinct lineage according to most methods, but it is also split in several species by other methods.

-P. neopolydactyla 2c (P1659, P3001, P3009), known mainly from Northern Japan and Russia, and P. neopolydactyla 2a (P384, P390, P3069, P1662), widespread in the boreal zone, including Norway, Canada, Russia, Japan, but also moutainous regions from France, both show specificity towards phylotype XIII.
-If they are distinct species, they would in Japan.
+P. neopolydactyla 2c (P1659, P3001, P3009), known mainly from Northern Japan and Russia, and P. neopolydactyla 2a (P384, P390, P3069, P1662), widespread in the boreal zone, including Norway, Canada, Russia, Japan, but also moutainous regions from France, for instance, both show specificity towards phylotype XIII.
+If they are distinct species, they would sympatric in Japan.

-The scabrosella group (P. scabrosella: P536 and P619, P. sp.
+The scabrosella group (composed of P. scabrosella: P536 and P619, P. sp.
 7a: N1666, N1674 and 3055; P. sp.
 7b: P1660 and P1672) is also problematic.
-Some methods species, whereas other t distinct species.
+Some methods assigned them to a single species, whereas other assigned them to three distinct species.
 They all associate with Nostoc phylogroup XIa.
 However, given that P. scabrosella have a very different morphology (small scabrid lobes without veins, P. sp.
 7a and 7b have wide glabrous lobes with veins) and thalli from P. sp.
 7a and P. sp.
 7b also differ considerably from each other.
 Moreover, they have distinct geographical distributions.
 P. scabrosella occurs in boreal zones of Scandinavia and Atlantic coast of North America, P. sp.
 7a is endemic to the Pacific Northwest of America, whereas P. sp.
 7b have only been found in Hokkaido.
 Moreover, if their haplotypes are always genetically very similar, they are never identical from one species to the other.
 Therefore, allelic exclusivity, morphological differences and distinct geographic ranges make us consider them as three distinct species.

 In the South-American group, finally, we didn't find any species with specialization in their Nostoc selection.

 Most methods agreed to distinguish P. pulverulenta 1 (P890, P897, P901, P938, P945, P953), P. pulverulenta 2 (P900 and P1521) and P. pulverulenta 3 (P1522 and P1525) as three distinct lineages, while they are apparently sympatric (P. pulverulenta 1 is widespread, found in Mexico, Guatemala, Colombia, Bolivia, Brazil ; whereas the two other lineages are rare, and were only found in Colombia.
-Tey cannot be recognized morphologically and they might represent sibling speciessensu
+They cannot be recognized morphologically and they might represent sibling species (sensu Steyskal 1972), closely related species where divergence and genetic isolation was not correlated with significant change in morphology

-Most methods also agreed to the widespread P. dolichorhiza (N789, N999, N1942, P348, P28, P879, P893, P1551) foundfrom Mexico to Brazil, including Colombia, Bolivia, Galapagos, as well as in Africa Rwanda, South Africa, MadagascarReunion), and the rare P. sp.
+Most methods also agreed to recognize the widespread P. dolichorhiza (N789, N999, N1942, P348, P28, P879, P893, P1551) found in Central and South America, from Mexico to Brazil, including Colombia, Bolivia, Galapagos, as well as in Africa, including Rwanda, South Africa, Madagascar and Reunion Island), and the rare P. sp.
 1 (P885, P886, P909, from Colombia and Bolivia), P. sp.
 2a (P1555, P1570 from Colombia), P. sp.
-2b (P1557, P1561 from Brazil), P. dolichorhiza 2 (P1567, P1575 from Brazil).
-These are usually very distinct .
-The problem lies in the resolution of the phylogenetic tree, as they originate from a very recent radiation
+2b (P1557, P1561 from Brazil), and P. dolichorhiza 2 (P1567, P1575 from Brazil).
+These are usually very distinct morphologically.
+The problem lies in the resolution of the phylogenetic tree, as they originated from a very recent radiation, and further testing should be investigated, to determine if they are completely reproductively isolated.

-The status of P. truculenta (including P. chilensis) known from the Neantarctic parts of Chile and Argentina as well as several remote islands, morphological plasticity, should be further assessed.
+The status of P. truculenta (including P. chilensis) known from the Neantarctic parts of Chile and Argentina as well as several remote islands (e.g., Kerguelen islands), and exhibit significant morphological plasticity, should be further assessed.